Cyperus esculentus: Uses

 Dried tiger nut has a smooth, tender, sweet, and nutty taste.
 It can be consumed raw, roasted, dried, baked or as tiger nut milk, tiger nut drink or oil.

 Drink

 In Spain, the drink now known as horchata de chufa (also sometimes called horchata de chufas or, in West African countries such as Nigeria and Mali, kunun aya) is the original form of horchata.
 It is made from soaked, ground and sweetened tiger nuts mixed with sugar and water.
-According to researchers at the University of Ilorin, kunu made from tiger nuts is an inexpensive source of protein.

 It remains popular in Spain, where a regulating council exists to ensure the quality and traceability of the product in relation to the designation of origin.
 There it is served ice-cold as a natural refreshment in the summer, often served with fartons.
-Horchata de chufa is also used instead of dairy milk by the lactose-intolerant.

 The majority of the Spanish tiger nut crop is utilised in the production of horchata de chufa.
 Alboraya is the most important production centre.

 The tubers can be roasted and ground into a coffee substitute.